triviality-js/triviality/README.md

 * Supported both for *Web* and *Node*.
 * Supported for [es5](https://caniuse.com/#search=es5)
 * All definition functions (registers, service overrides, feature setups) can be asynchronous (Promises based).
-* Support for Definition circular dependencies.
+* Support for circular feature dependencies.

 # Thanks